-May I say in answer to this natural question that the combination of "ah" and "m" represent in a perfect and correct proper ation a rate of vibration that is filled with heative, diwine power that brings immediate attunement with the cosmic forces.
+May I say in answer to this natural question that the combination of "ah" and "m" represent in its perfect and correct proper ation a rate of vibration that is filled with creative, divine power that brings immediate attunement with the cosmic forces.

 It should be kept in mind that humans discovered these words and did not invent them.
-Whether we classify this discovery as a result of divine revelation or from experiments on the man of the sincere seeker, the fact hat man did not arbitrarily select the sounds of "ah" and "m" but found that of all the sounds he could utter, these were associated definitely and positively with divine and creative power that produced certain effects within his being and within his aura and surrounding environment.
-The mere fact that in many different countries widely separated comace ith one another, the ole in ancient times ependently at opted these similar sounds in their rituals and chanting, for the same purpose, most certainly proves that there is a power and a quality in these particular vowels and in their uttered sound that cannot be found in other words.
+Whether we classify this discovery as a result of divine revelation or from experiments or the sincere seeker, the fact hat man did not arbitrarily select the so inds of "ah" and "m" but found that of all the sounds he could utter, these were associated definitely and positively with divine and creative power that produced certain effects within his being and within his aura and surrounding environment.
+The mere fact that in many different countries widely separated and on of comace ith one another, the ple in ancient times epender by a opted these similar sounds in their rituals and chanting, for the same purpose, most certainly proves that there is a power and a quality in these particular vowels and in their uttered sound that cannot be found in other words.